NeuroXiq/RobiniaDocs/README.md

 Example:
 - [Youtube - Host Docfx API browser on RobiniaDocs](https://youtu.be/sfeM43I_KaU)
 - [Youtube - Docfx editor on RobiniaDocs](https://youtu.be/5fSAA1hmpUo)

-But if You want to:
-- Add arbitrary HTML
-- Execute custom Javascript
-- Has full control over generated documents by docfx
-- Use other generators instead of docfx

-RobiniaDocs probably will not be the best option for now, consider other hosting platforms e.g. github pages/readthedocs

 # Create Documentation from Pull Request
 To host API documentation without registering on RobiniaDocs, please create a new pull request.